NIDRA v0.2.3 - super simple sleep scoring

 The models included in NIDRA have been rigorously validated against manually scored data from human experts.
 Below is a summary of their performance.

-The ez6moe model was validated against expert-scored PSG recordings.
-The confusion matrix below shows the model's predictions (y-axis) versus the expert labels (x-axis).
+ez6moe is recommended for its high accuracy.
+This model will take approximately 30 seconds to score one night.
+Alternatively, use ez6, which runs in about 5 seconds, but has slightly lower accuracy.
+This is mostly useful for testing purposes or real-time applications.
+The confusion matrix below shows the ez6moe model's predictions (y-axis) versus the expert labels (x-axis).
 The diagonal represents correct classifications.
-As you can see, the model shows high agreement with the expert scorer, particularly for Wake, N2, and REM sleep.
+The model shows high agreement with the expert scorer, particularly for Wake, N2, and REM sleep.
+For further details, please see the ezscore-f paper.

 Confusion matrix of the ez6moe model